 Benefits of Tens Units:

 - As time progresses, many athletes suffer from chronic pain.
 Tens Units and physical therapy can work as a reliable alternative to pain medication.

 - Tens Units can provide immediate relief with help from electrical impulses.
 Primarily the unit subdues the pain signals from reaching the brain, thus relieving patients from the pain

 - The Tens unit can be used anywhere on the body by just attaching silver electrodes to the pain-afflicted area.

 - One can control pulse rates, pulse widths, and all the frequencies for providing relief to the patient.

 - Alternatively, athletes can make use of muscle stimulators to treat chronic pain and speed muscle recovery after an injury.
 It prevents muscle atrophy too.

-A TENS unit alleviates pain, drives ease of movement and provides better quality of life for professional athletes, especially.
-Together, TENS becomes the superior choice for athletes especially those who suffer from injuries on an off.
+A TENS unit alleviates pain, drives ease of movement and provides a better quality of life for professional athletes, mainly.
+Together, TENS becomes the superior choice for athletes, especially those who suffer from injuries on and off.